jithware/mappoff/README.md

 ### Tracking

 To start tracking, press the Track button.
 Select the Allow all the time permission.
 Adjust the desired Tracking Interval and/or Tracking Distance Filter from the Preferences menu.
-Tracking Interval is how many minutes between tracking points.
+Tracking Interval is time between tracking points.
 Tracking Distance Filter is the minimum amount of distance in meters that must be between points for a new point to be created.
 To stop tracking, press the Track button again.

 [<img src="./screenshots/android/tracking.webp"
      alt="Tracking"